Sherrington

 Sherrington is a small village and civil parish on the River Wylye in Wiltshire, England.

 The part of the Great Ridge Wood known as Snailcreep Hanging lies entirely within Sherrington.

 Location

 Sherrington is near the larger village of Codford and is near the edge of Salisbury Plain.
 It is 7 mi southeast of the town of Warminster and 13 mi northwest of the city of Salisbury.
 Sherrington is part of the Cranborne Chase & West Wiltshire Downs Area of Outstanding Natural Beauty.

 History

 There are a number of prehistoric barrows in the parish.

 Sherrington has the remains of a motte-and-bailey castle, presumed to have been made late in the 11th or early in the 12th century.
-Now a scheduled ancient monument, the mound rises to a height of 5.5m and is 48m across.
+Now a scheduled ancient monument, the mound rises to a height of 5.5 m and is 48 m across.

 The village has a large mill pond.